turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.markdown

 ## Learning Goals

-* Students are comfortable using Fetch to make RESTful requests
+* Students are comfortable using `fetch()` to make RESTful requests

 ## Fetch...What's That Again?

-Essentially, Fetch allows us to _asynchronously_ interact with most anything, but predominantly other servers (think APIs).
+Essentially, `fetch()` allows us to _asynchronously_ interact with most anything, but predominantly other servers (think APIs).
 The asynchronous bit here means that we could make a request and not need to wait for its response before moving on to execute other lines of code.
 The request will come back and be handled when it's ready without needing to halt our program waiting for it.

-We'll learn more about asynchronicity in JavaScript later in the module, but for now, let's think of Fetch as the tool that will allow us to make client-side requests to a different server (API).
+We'll learn more about asynchronicity in JavaScript later in the module, but for now, let's think of `fetch()` as the tool that will allow us to make client-side requests to a different server (API).

 ## GET Example